aws-samples/database-refresh-orchestrator-for-amazon-rds-and-amazon-aurora/README.md

 		**[new value]** "secret": "true"

-	* In the "changemasterpwd" element you must add the following new key-value pair (you can put it after the "secret" one):
+	* In the "changemasterpwd" element you must change the value of the key "secretname":

 		**[original value]** "secretname": "CHANGE_ME"